MilanLund/xperience-community-redirects/README.md

 ## Redirect functionality

 - The website checks each incoming request URL against a list of predefined redirects created via a custom module.
-- If a match is found, a 301 or 302 redirect is issued, and the user is automatically redirected to the target webpage.
+- If a match is found, a redirect is issued, and the user is automatically redirected to the target URL.
+- The redirect response code can be specified as either `301` or `302`.
+- Redirects can be specified as either a `Internal web page` or a `URL`.
+- When `URL` is selected, the `Target URL` field will be displayed, allowing you to enter the URL to which requests for the source URL will be redirected.
+Could be relative or absolute.
+Examples: `https://www.example.com/page` or `/sitemap.xml`.
-- Redirects are created on a per web channel basis, ensuring that you must select the relevant web channel when choosing the target page.
+- When `Internal web page` is selected, redirects are created on a per web channel basis, ensuring that you must select the relevant web channel when choosing the target page.
 - The functionality will attempt to redirect the user to the correct language variant of the target page by analyzing the source URL for the presence of a culture code (e.g. `en-GB`) or a language name (e.g. `en`) URL prefix.
 - Users will be redirected based on the target page's `canonical URL` setting, whether it is the `system URL` or the `vanity URL` defined for the page.
 - When creating a redirect, you can specify query string parameters to be added to the target URL.
 These parameters will be appended to the target URL when the redirect occurs.